Cohanbb/codeapp/README.md

-# codeapp
+# mycode
-Repository for code app on ipad.
+Repository for personal code.